List of Batwoman characters: Jonathan Cartwright / Mouse

 Jonathan Cartwright / Mouse (portrayed by Sam Littlefield as an adult, Nicholas Holmes as a child) is the disfigured son of August Cartwright and Alice's right hand member of the Wonderland Gang with a talent for voice mimicry and impersonation who considers himself Alice's brother figure and best friend.
 He lets his father keep Beth captive so he could have a friend who won't shun him for his deformity, letting Alice get abused resulting in her becoming Alice.
 When Mouse starts to see that Alice is becoming too obsessed with wanting to kill Batwoman following the translation of Lucius Fox's coded journal, Alice puts Mouse out of his misery by poisoning his tea.

 In season two, Alice still has Mouse's corpse as she mentions her upcoming war with Safiyah Sohail after she put a message on the newspaper talking about Kate Kane's disappearance.
 Tying a rat to Mouse's corpse, Alice attracts a lot of bats to feed off it making them carriers of the same poison.
 What's left of Mouse's corpse was delivered to Mary to foreshadow what Alice has planned with the bats.

 In season three, Mouse appears as a hallucination of Alice alongside Ocean.

 August Cartwright

-August Cartwright (portrayed by John Emmet Tracy) is Mouse's father who fished Beth out of the river following the accident and imprisoned her to be Jonnathan's "friend" and for his own nefarious purposes.
+August Cartwright (portrayed by John Emmet Tracy) is Mouse's father who fished Beth out of the river following the accident and imprisoned her to be Jonathan's "friend" and for his own nefarious purposes.
 In the present, August has been posing as Doctor Ethan Campbell (portrayed by Sebastian Roché) who is a well-known plastic surgeon and philanthropist.
 Using the face of Duela Dent, Alice captures August and leaves him for Kate and Jacob to be their prisoner.
-Kate accidentally kills August in anger for what he did to Beth and their mother's corpse.
+Kate kills August in anger for what he did to Beth and their mother's corpse.